 The purpose of the lattice training algorithm is to find lattices with the lowest possible value of the normalized second moment G, for a given dimension d.
-The computation of G for a general lattice involves the determination of every vertex, edge, 2-dimensional face, etc., of the Voronoi region [38].
+The exact computation of G for a general lattice involves the determination of every vertex, edge, 2-dimensional face, etc., of the Voronoi region [41].
 The complexity of this computation grows dramatically with the dimension, so it is practically feasible only for lattices of moderate dimension.
-As a less complex alternative, G can be estimated through Monte Carlo integration of (2.7).
-This method, proposed by Conway and Sloane in [33], is the one we use in this report.
+As a less complex alternative, G can be estimated through Monte Carlo integration of (24).
+This method, proposed by Conway and Sloane in [36], is the one we use in this paper.
 We also follow their nomenclature in presenting estimates of G on the form $\hat{G} \pm 2\hat{\sigma}$, where $\hat{\sigma}$ is an estimate of the standard deviation of \hat{G} .

 When the lattice training algorithm exits, it has converged to the vicinity of a local minimum.
 Thus, the training algorithm does not directly point out exact local minima \mathbf{f}^ ; it terminates anywhere inside a small region around \mathbf{f}^ .
-All \mathbf{f} 's inside the region represent the same minimum, and to find this (exact) minimum, we need some kind of "round-off" process.
-The round-off, which takes place when the training is complete, is guided by the following rule.
+All \mathbf{f} 's inside the region represent the same minimum, and to find this (exact) minimum, we need some kind of "rounding" process.
+The rounding, which takes place when the training is complete, is guided by the following rule.